minimaxir/hacker-news-undocumented/README.md

 If a user has **31 Karma**, they can also [vouch](https://blog.ycombinator.com/two-hn-announcements/) for a `[dead]` submission/comment.
 A vouched submission/comment has its rank restored (and potentially improved as the vouch can counteract the effects of flags).

-### Setting Top Color
+### Top Bar Color

 If a user has **251 Karma**, they can set the color of the top bar in their profile settings.
 The default is #ff6600.
+The Y Combinator logo will change its color to match the top bar.

 Here's the [list](https://news.ycombinator.com/topcolors) of colors from users who have recently posted.

+### Merry Christmas!

+During Christmas (December 25th) UTC, the Hacker News front page will have a Christmas theme, with a dark red top bar, and alternating red and green submission ranking numbers.

 ### Anti-Voting Manipulation